Cross Cultural Training

 Each business sector has a way of working which is unique to that industry.
 A detailed pre-course assessment will determine the objectives of those on the course as well as sector-specific issues.
 This then forms the basis for a course programme focused on developing appropriate behaviours, language and ways of working.
 A generic off–the–shelf cultural training course benefits few people.

 You can choose a half-day or full day of training.
-It might be useful to put a large customer-facing team through an afternoon of training to prepare them for work on a new project in the Middle East; it may be equally useful to take a husband and wife team through a day of training that covers not just behaviours in the workplace but also etiquette in social gatherings, in school and beyond.
+It might be useful to put a large customer-facing team through an afternoon of training to prepare them for work on a new project in the Middle East; it may be equally useful to take a staff member and their partner through a day of training that covers not just behaviours in the workplace but also etiquette in social gatherings, in school and beyond.

 Cross Cultural Training FAQs